PolymersNetwork/gemified-recycling-platform/README.md

 * Predictive analytics for recycling & tree planting hotspots
 * Enhanced AR Wayfinder with path guidance & ESG overlays
 * Expanded shared lib/hooks/utils for external integrations

-Do you want me to add that diagram?